KOINSLOT-Inc/kywy/docs/tutorials/bouncing_ball/part_2.md

 Object2DOptions().origin(Display::Origin::Object2D::TOP_LEFT).color(BLACK);
 ```

+!!! info

     We use this scheme because it let's you specify whatever options you want in whatever order you want them.
 This is
     actually surprisingly difficult to do in older versions of C++!

 Color is pretty self-explanatory.
 Since Kywy has a black and white screen you can specify `BLACK` or `WHITE` for the
 color. `BLACK` is the default, which is why our circle appears black on a white screen above.
 Setting the color to